-It is the policy of the Champaign County Developmental Disabilities Board (CCDDB) that: services be provided in the least restrictive environment appropriate to the needs of the individual; CCDDB funding support be community based; and CCDDB planning and funding efforts be coordinated with governmental and non-governmental providers of services.
+It is the policy of the Champaign County Developmental Disabilities Board (CCDDB) that: services be provided in the least restrictive environment appropriate to the needs and desires of the individual; CCDDB funding support be community based; and CCDDB planning and funding efforts be coordinated with governmental and non-governmental providers of services.

 Funds allocated by the CCDDB shall be used to contract for intellectual/developmental disability supports and services for Champaign County residents pursuant to the authority contained in the Community Care for Persons with Developmental Disabilities Act, 50 ILCS 835/0.01 et seq.

 Only individuals determined to have an intellectual/developmental disability (I/DD) are eligible for services funded by the CCDDB.
 The definition and eligibility determination process are described in the Illinois Department of Human Services, Division of Developmental Disabilities’ Program Manual and website.
 The Board has authority to amend eligibility criteria formally and at their discretion.